 Mixing styles in the same paper

-Better approach: pick one style at the start of the project and stick with it, right down to the punctuation.
+Switching between styles makes it harder for readers to follow.
+Pick one at the start of the project and stick with it, right down to the punctuation.

 Missing page numbers for quotations